dankamongmen/scblockchain/doc/block-format.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-#### PatientStatusDelegation
+#### UserStatusDelegation

 Transaction type 0x0007, followed by a 16-bit signature length, followed by
-the 256-bit hash and 32-bit index of the delegating patient, followed by the
+the 256-bit hash and 32-bit index of the delegating user, followed by the
 signature, followed by the 256-bit hash and 32-bit index of the authorized
 ConsortiumMember transaction, followed by a 32-bit status type, followed by a
 subtype-dependent JSON-encoded payload.